PruthvirajChavan45/My-AI-Roadmap/06_Excel/Day 78/README.md

 ## 📌 Topic: Logical Functions in Excel

-On Day 3, I learned **Logical Functions**, which are used to make decisions in Excel based on conditions.
-These functions are extremely important for data analysis, reporting, and business logic implementation.
+On Day 3, I learned **Logical Functions**, which are used to apply conditions and decision-making logic in Excel.
+These functions are widely used in real-world reporting, analysis, and automation tasks.

 ---

 ## 🔹 IF Function

-The `IF` function checks a condition and returns different results based on whether the condition is TRUE or FALSE.
+The `IF` function evaluates a condition and returns different results based on TRUE or FALSE.

 **Syntax:**
 ```